goveanick/webdriverio-angular/README.md

-Run `npm install` in your terminal run `npm run test` in your terminal to run cross browser tests (choose browsers you have in conf.ts)
+# Run `npm install` in your terminal

+# Run `npm run test` in your terminal to run cross browser tests
+(choose browsers you have in conf.ts)